 The tree of life also known as the sacred Ished tree in the city of Ra Heliopolis was the seat of the Bennu bird.
 The Bennu Phoenix was also linked with the inundation of the Nile and the ancient Egyptian concept of creation.
 The Bennu was seen as a lord of the royal jubilee which is a form of resurrection and rebirth like the sun.
 The name of the Bird is derived from the word "Weben" which means "to rise" or "to shine".

-The most spiritual and religious item in ancient Egyptian mythology is the canopic jar that played a vital role in the process of mummification, resurrection, and judgment.
-The ancient Egyptian believed that life was immortal and death was a door to the other side.
+The most spiritual and religious item in ancient Egyptian mythology is the canopic jar which played a vital role in the process of mummification, resurrection, and judgment.
+The ancient Egyptians believed that life was immortal and death was a door to the other side.
 The ancient Egyptians have four jars that were used to hold organs like intestines, lungs, stomach, and liver after being removed from the body, embalmed, anointed then wrapped in linen.

 The heart that remained inside the body contained the soul.
 The jars were placed inside a canopic chest and then buried inside the Egyptian Tombs with the sarcophagus of the deceased.
 They were carved from limestone or pottery and used from the old kingdom till the Ptolemaic period.
 The heads of the jars wear carved to resemble the "Four Sons of Horus" who were also considered the cardinal compass points; the baboon-headed Happy, the jackal-headed Duamutef, the human-headed Imsety, and the falcon-headed Qebehsenuef.